luksi1/docker-foreman/README.md

 - Starting up this stack can take some time.
 Approx. 1 minute.
 - Startup time is partly due to the fact that R10K will perform a pull of all of it's modules.
 To speed up the time, there is a volume under `/opt/foreman/volumes/puppet/code` so that a fresh clone does not need to occur for each run.
-- Postgres only listens locally.
+- Postgres only listens locally on the docker network by default.
+You will not be able access it remotely.